 Your teacher will often give you a nudge and tell you that you are ready to move up to Experienced.

 Intermediate Yoga classes are the stepping stone between Transition and Experienced level.
 At this level you start to use your breath to explore the poses to hold them a little longer and correct your poses and become steady, calm and reflective.

 There will always be challenges.
 That keeps it exciting and interesting.

 By this stage you will have developed a way of working in the asanas that lets you get quiet… in body and mind.

 At this level you find that you are able to sense when ‘overdoing’, and when you under do (hold back, where perhaps there is fear).

 You also develop the mental resilience, in due course, which lets you progress onto the Experienced Level.

 You can join a Transition to Intermediate & Intermediate level class at any time, providing there is space.

-If you are unsure that direct debit will work for you, then why not try a ten class pass or a single casual class?
+If you are unsure that a weekly pass will work for you for your Intermediate Yoga levels, then why not try a ten class pass or a single casual class?
 This pass allow you to attend 10 classes at a time that suits you.
 Concession prices are also available.